-We are one of the largest publicly traded limited partnerships engaged in the transportation of refined products and liquefied petroleum gases and the transportation and marketing of crude oil and natural gas liquids.
+We are one of the largest publicly traded limited partnerships engaged in the transportation of refined products, liquefied petroleum gases and petrochemicals, the transportation and marketing of crude oil and natural gas liquids and the gathering of natural gas.
 Texas Eastern Products Pipeline Company, LLC (formerly Texas Eastern Products Pipeline Company and referred to in this prospectus as TEPPCO LLC) serves as our general partner and is an indirect wholly owned subsidiary of Duke Energy Field Services, LLC, which is owned 70% by Duke Energy Corporation and 30% by Phillips Petroleum Company.
+Please see the organization chart on page 12 for a more detailed description of our organizational structure.